xz0127/tp/docs/UserGuide.md

 </div>

 * There must be at least one previously executed undoable command.
-* Multiple calls to `redo` will reverse multiple undoable command execution, starting from the most recent command.
+* Multiple calls to `undo` will reverse multiple undoable command execution, starting from the most recent command.

 Examples:
 * `delete 1`<br>